nutjob-laboratories/erk/README.txt

                         Use an alternate style storage location -M FILE, --macros FILE
-                        Use an alternate macro save file
+                        Use an alternate macro save file -X ZIP, --export-settings ZIP
+                        Export settings to a zip file -I ZIP, --import-settings ZIP
+                        Import settings from a zip file

+Plugin development:
+  --generate NAME       Generate a "blank" plugin package in the current directory --new                 Generate a "blank" plugin package in the plugins directory --editor              Open the code editor
+  --edit FILE           Open a file in the code editor --install ZIP         Install a plugin

+Disable functionality:
+  --noplugins           Disable plugins
+  --noask               Don't ask for a server to connect to on start --nosettings          Disable settings menu(s) --nomenus             Disable all menus
+  --noconnect           Disable connection commands --noscripts           Disable scripting
+  --nodisplay           Disable connection display --nostyles            Disables style loading and editing --noedit              Disables the script editor --noextensions        Disables scripts and plugins --qt5menu             Disable menu toolbar, and use normal menus
 ```
 # Frequently asked questions